 Snowmobiles that are operated on public land or trails in Colorado must be registered with Colorado Parks and Wildlife.

-Effective 1/1/2017: New Regulations for What Constitutes Acceptable Proof of Ownership
+For Colorado Residents Only Effective 1/1/2017: New Regulations for What Constitutes Acceptable Proof of Ownership

 Colorado Parks & Wildlife regulations now state that a registration applicant must provide acceptable proof of ownership for boat, snowmobile and off-highway vehicle registrations in the form of one of the following: